pzac/redgraph/README.md

     @graph.edges
     @graph.edges(src: actor, dest: film)
     @graph.edges(kind: 'FRIEND_OF', limit: 10, skip: 20)
+    @graph.count_edges

 Running custom queries

     @graph.query("MATCH (src)-[edge:FRIEND_OF]->(dest) RETURN src, edge")

+### NodeModel

+You can use the `NodeModel` mixin for a limited ActiveRecord-like interface:

+    class Actor
+      include Redgraph::NodeModel
+      self.graph = Redgraph::Graph.new("movies", url: $REDIS_URL)
+      attribute :name
+    end

+And this will give you stuff such as

+    Actor.count
+    john = Actor.new(name: "John Travolta")
+    john.add_to_graph # Will add the node to the graph john.add_relation(type: "ACTED_IN", node: film, properties: {role: "Tony Manero"})

 ## Development